cs8425/widdly/README.md

 - `-rev n` - max keeping history count, 0 for disable, -1 for unlimit; which n >= 1 will use more n+1 disk space, total size = size_of(tiddler) * (n + 2)
 - `-crt <crt.pem>`, `-key <key.pem>` - PEM encoded certificate file and private key file for HTTPS server, fill empty (default) for HTTP server
 - `-genkey` - set with non-empty `-crt` and `-key` for generate new TLS certificate, will override the file set with `-crt <crt.pem>` and `-key <key.pem>`

+## Important to know

+- must be **login to edit any thing**, otherwise data won't save
+- TiddlyWeb plugin must be config correctly:
+  - default base TW5 HTML file already done for you.
+  - default value of TiddlyWeb in `$:/plugins/tiddlywiki/tiddlyweb/save/offline` only save a static HTML file, will become non-editable after fist save & reload, must be edit for save a working TW5 base HTML file. (see below `Make a TiddlyWiki base image`)
+- following notes assumes that TiddlyWeb plugin had beeen config correctly
+  - when click "Save Button", tiddlers won't be embedded into base HTML file.
+  - tiddlers are save/modify via TiddlyWeb, they won't be embedded into base HTML file.
+  - install plugins **MUST click 'Save Button' manually** to cause a full upload of base HTML file, then reload the page (F5 should be fine) to activate.
+- about "Export all": all **tiddlers MUST be loaded** and then do a export, otherwise the tiddlers which did not loaded will only have title!!

 ## Different between PutSaver, TiddlyWeb and both enable